wazuh/wazuh-documentation/source/user-manual/agents/listing/wazuh-app.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about listing agents using the Wazuh app in this section of the Wazuh documentation.
-You can list and see basic information about registered agents in the Agent tab.
+  :description: You can list and see basic information about registered agents in the Agent tab.
+Learn more about listing agents using the Wazuh app here.

 .. _wazuh-app: